obaptiste/react-hooks-typeahead-demo/README.md

 # React Hooks - Typeahead (Autocomplete)

-This is a demo showcasing how easy it is to build a basic async typeahead (autocomplete) using React Hooks, in just under 50 lines;
+This is a demo showcasing how easy it is to build a basic async typeahead (autocomplete) using React Hooks, in just under 50 lines.

 - Fetching Data Asynchronously using axios from [https://restcountries.eu/](https://restcountries.eu/)
 - Debounced API Call on every key stroke